 In a terrifying ordeal that garnered worldwide attention, along with a male colleague, Rabia assisted with the rescue of two Special Forces soldiers from Iraqi insurgents in Basra.
 Her male colleague received a Military Cross for outstanding bravery, while Rabia’s part in the incident was covered up by the British Army and Government.
 In a fight for justice she brought a landmark discrimination case against the UK Ministry of Defence, and won.

-In 2013, Rabia wrote and published her memoir, ‘Equal Justice’, which is a story about strength, resilience, courage, conviction and determination.
-An Australian/UK feature film is shortly to be made about her life.
+In 2013, Rabia wrote and published her now best selling memoir, ‘Equal Justice’, which is a story about strength, resilience, courage, conviction and determination.
+An Australian/UK feature film about her life is being developed.

 Rabia has featured in many Australian, UK, South East Asian and Middle Eastern print, radio and television stories and interviews, now widely known around the world for her story and powerful messages.
-Last year she received a standing ovation from an audience of 1700 for her TEDx talk ‘Courage Under Fire’.
+In 2014 she received a standing ovation from an audience of 1700 for her TEDx talk ‘Courage Under Fire’.

 She is committed to giving back to her community and profession, and to this end Rabia serves as a Patron, Ambassador and Board Member of several not for profit and education-based organisations.